assassincreed2k1/N_T_Nghia_GAME_2D/#READ_ME.txt

 3, Game Instructions:
 Starting the game, replaying, and quitting the game:
 In the MENU section: + Press SPACE to start playing
-+ Press ESC to quit the game
-While in the game: + Click the "X" button at the top right of the window to exit the game
+                     + Click the "X" button at the top right of the window to exit the game While in the game: + Click the "X" button at the top right of the window to exit the game
                    + When the character dies 4 times, the game pauses and shows the score.
 Press SPACE to replay.
 When "beating the game": + T-Kun and Isha reunite, showing the score and the number of days passed.
                          + Press SPACE to replay.
-+ Press ESC to quit the game.
-Actions in the game: + Key "d": move right
+                        + Click the "X" button at the top right of the window to exit the game Actions in the game: + Key "d": move right
                      + Key "a": move left
                      + Key "w": jump
-+ Left mouse button: shoot bullets
-Game Content: + You must continuously control T-Kun to move right to avoid being caught by the DarkClaw monster.
+                     + Left mouse button: shoot bullets Game Content: + You must continuously control T-Kun to move right to avoid being caught by the DarkClaw monster.
               + If T-Kun is caught (touches the left edge of the screen), falls into a ravine, or collides with Threats on the way, one life will be deducted.
               + Collect hearts along the way to earn points.
               + Use bullets to eliminate Threats blocking the path.
               + Flexibly use movement keys to overcome valleys, mazes.
               + When reaching the end of the journey and meeting Isha, the game will end and show the score.

 **NOTE: The "a" key is not useless as you might think, it's essential